ben-maclaurin/hop/README.md

 Press the `RETURN` key on a project to open it in your favourite editor.

 Running Hop with the `sync` flag (e.g. `hop -s`) will initiate a sync (Hop will re-index all of your projects).
 Read more in [Languages and Icons](https://github.com/ben-maclaurin/hop#languages-and-icons)

+You can quickly exit hop in any mode with `:wq`.

 ## Configuration